Last Modified: 13 Sep 2016

 Unless mentioned below, no airport departure tax has to be paid during this trip.

 At the time of writing this most airports in Argentina include the departure taxes in the air ticket, however at El Calafate and Ushuaia airports you will be required to pay a departure tax.
-Please check the most up-to-date amount with your travel agent.
+Please check the most up-to-date amount with your booking agent.

 Brazil has an international departure tax of US$50 which may or may not be included in your air ticket, please check with your travel agent or ticket issuer as to what applies for your ticket.